LeaderMalang/auto-domain-buy/README.md

 - If emails are not received, verify the SMTP credentials and logs.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the  [MIT License](./LICENSE.md).

 ## Author
-[Your Name]
+Hassan Ali